gilbruno/Woken_Discord_Bot/Deployment_aws_ec2.md

 ## Step 4

-Go to the directory root of the application
+Go to the directory root of the application.
+So if your app is called _Woken_Discord_Bot_

 Ex :